-SECTION 90 - FUGITIVE DUST FROM OPEN AREAS AND VACANT LOTS
+SECTION 90: FUGITIVE DUST FROM OPEN AREAS AND VACANT LOTS

-- 90.1 FUGITIVE DUST From OPEN AREAS AND VACANT LOTS - 90.1.1 Purpose: To limit the Emission of Particulate Matter into the Ambient Air from Open Areas And Vacant Lots. - 90.1.2 Applicability: The provisions of this Regulation shall apply to OPEN AREAS AND VACANT LOTS which are located in the PM10 NONATTAINMENT AREA (HYDROGRAPHIC BASIN 212) and the Apex Valley (HYDROGRAPHIC BASINS 216 and 217).
+90.1 FUGITIVE DUST From OPEN AREAS AND VACANT LOTS

+- 90.1.1 Purpose: To limit the Emission of Particulate Matter into the Ambient Air from Open Areas And Vacant Lots. - 90.1.2 Applicability: The provisions of this Regulation shall apply to OPEN AREAS AND VACANT LOTS which are located in a PM10 nonattainment area, an area subject to a PM10 maintenance plan defined under 42 U.S. Code § 7505a, or the Apex Valley (hydrographic areas 216 and 217).
 Nothing in Section 90 of these Regulations shall be construed to prevent enforcement of Section 40 (Prohibition of NUISANCE Conditions) of these Regulations.
 The provisions of this Regulation shall not apply to Normal Farm Cultural Practices or the raising of fowl or animals.
 The provisions of this Regulation shall not apply to STATIONARY SOURCES as defined in Section 0, except that these control measures shall be considered as part of a BACT determination.